martindale/toshi/README.md

 library written and maintained by Julian Langschaedel.

-Toshi was built at [Coinbase](https://coinbase.com), with the goal of replacing our core bitcoin network infrastructure in the near future.
+Toshi was built at [Coinbase](https://coinbase.com), with the goal of replacing our core Bitcoin network infrastructure in the near future.
 It is currently in beta, and not recommended for production use until it has received sufficient testing from the Bitcoin community.